 Information is one of our most valuable resources and knowledge about the risks around you can only keep you safer when it comes to any vector-borne disease.
 Because the symptoms are so similar to each other and similar to other non-vector-borne illnesses, it’s super important for physicians to remain in the know about what their patients could be exposed to.

 But as homeowners, there is an even smarter solution.
 Remove the risk.
 Mosquito Squad’s professional mosquito and tick control services will keep the ticks that carry any and all of these illnesses out of your outdoor living spaces.
-We offer season-long protection against existing ticks with our barrier treatments and even future generations with our tick tube systems.
+We offer proactive protection throughout the season against existing ticks with our barrier treatments and even future generations with our tick tube systems.
 Our tick control program will lower the tick population on your property by up to 90%!
 With us on your side, you can lower your risk for tick-borne disease significantly.
 Call Today.